foldcat/oasync/README.md

 import oas "../oasync/sync"
 ```

+Each destructor procedure may have unexpected behaviors, it
+is recommended to seek API documentations.

+Note that you should NEVER use the primitives after calling the
+destructor procedures, since it may cause segmented fault.

 #### resources
 Resources are equivalent to mutexes, where only one task is allowed to access
 each resource, and said resource will be released upon task completion
 automatically.
 This will not hog the scheduler.

+`free_resouce()` may be used to delete it.
 ```odin
 acquire1 :: proc(_: rawptr) {
 	fmt.println("first acquire")